cositools/grb-simulations/example_scripts/example_yaml_files/README.md

 - paths:
     - output: path to directory to store downloaded files (e.g. 'gbm_data/')
 - filters: parameters used to filter bursts (must be columns in [GBM burst table](https://heasarc.gsfc.nasa.gov/db-perl/W3Browse/w3table.pl?tablehead=name%3Dfermigbrst&Action=More+Options))
-- download: columns of GBM burst data to download (must be columns in [GBM burst table](https://heasarc.gsfc.nasa.gov/db-perl/W3Browse/w3table.pl?tablehead=name%3Dfermigbrst&Action=More+Options), must include trigger_name and bcat_detector_mask)
+- download: columns of GBM burst data to download (must be columns in [GBM burst table](https://heasarc.gsfc.nasa.gov/db-perl/W3Browse/w3table.pl?tablehead=name%3Dfermigbrst&Action=More+Options), must include trigger_name, bcat_detector_mask, and t90)

 `example_gbm_to_megalib.yaml` is a sample .yaml file used as input for `gbm_to_megalib.py`.
 Parameters to be defined in the .yaml file: